aiman-al-masoud/cinciarellang1/README.md

 F -> num | var | (E)
 ```

-This means that the mutually recursive functions are going to behave like this (where an arrow indicates the possibility of a call):
+This means that the mutually recursive functions are going to behave like this (where arrows indicate function calls):
 ```
-parseExp() - > parseTerm() -> parseFactor() ->
+parseExp() -> parseTerm() -> parseFactor() ->
-    <------------------------
+    <----------------------------------
 ```